matthew-wiblin/Network-analysis-project/README.md

 # Network-analysis-project

-Learning skills in python/bash scripting. network OSI and C++
+Learning skills in python/bash scripting, network OSI and C++

 Scripting:
  - Bash scripts to automate setup and installation of dependencies